ordina-jworks/ordina-jworks.github.io/_posts/2019-06-27-Tensorflow-in-the-browser.md

 <br/>

 These are really simple to make and provide a real world value for quickly prototyping an application to include a machine learning technique.
-While not everything is perfect (The cat is a Holy Birman, not a Siamese) it can give you a rough view on how well it will work and if it merits further development effort.
+While not everything is perfect (The cat is a Holy Birman not a Siamese, but I'll excuse that one) it can give you a rough view on how well it will work and if it merits further development effort.

 Be sure to give it a try and see for yourself how easy it really is to get started with TensorFlow in the browser!